zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

               .. type:: string
                  :required: false

-            - The profile’s name should reflect the tradename or brand name of the profile’s website or application.
+            - The profile name should reflect the trade name or brand name of the profile's website or application.

           * - ``url``

               .. type:: string
                  :required: false

-            - The URL to the profile’s website or application.
+            - The URL to the profile's website or application.
 The URL must be compliant to `RFC3986 <https://tools.ietf.org/html/rfc3986>`_ with the exception that we only accept URLs with ``http://`` or ``https://`` schemes and domains that contain a TLD.
 URLs containing an ``@`` are not allowed.